The archive

 The animal welfare gap

-Animal welfare receives roughly 3% of charitable giving despite affecting orders of magnitude more sentient beings than any other cause area.
-The funding gap is staggering.
+Animal welfare gets roughly 3% of charitable giving despite affecting orders of magnitude more sentient beings than any other cause.
+The gap is staggering.

 27 April 2026 · 7 min read